unkokaeru/digital-garden/content/ARCHIVED INDEX.md

 Venture into the study, where a [[Mathematics|worn-out notebook, filled with scribbled thoughts, rests on the desk]], a testament to my academic pursuits.
 The [[Reading|ancient bookshelf, groaning under the weight of countless stories]], holds books in various stages of being read, or waiting to be discovered.

 The harmonious rhythm of the study doesn't end there.
-Lying atop the polished oak table, the [[Music Management|gilded music box]] tinkles with melodies old and new, a meticulous archive of my musical journeys and orchestrations, managed with great care.
+Lying atop the polished oak table, the [[Artist Management|gilded music box]] tinkles with melodies old and new, a meticulous archive of my musical journeys and orchestrations, managed with great care.

 Behind a well-worn drawer, you'll find the [[University Finances|leather-bound chequebook]], barely touched, a record of my university finances.
 The [[Philosophy and Psychology|antique chest, brass-clad and filled with generations of family heirlooms]], houses a selection of my favourite philosophies and psychologies.